 This booklet is designed to help you understand the Options process.
-You should read this booklet carefully with your child, who will also have had a chance to discuss subject choices with teachers enabling you to come to a carefully considered decision.
+You should read this booklet carefully with your child, who will also have had a chance to discuss subject choices with teachers so you can come to a careful and considered decision.